 All of the anthracite used in the U.S. is produced domestically by American workers.
 Almost all of the nation's anthracite is found in Northeastern Pennsylvania.
 There are over seven billion tons of anthracite available for mining.
-It is a solidly proven fuel source and high carbon reductant that is widely available through established distribution channels.
-Unlike oil and gas, its availability and pricing are not subject to international politics.
+It is a solidly proven fuel source that is widely available through established distribution channels.
+And unlike oil and gas, its availability and pricing are not subject to international politics.